 The main product of the SOT is bromine which is dried in three driers.
 Each drier has a capacity of 1.5 tph bromine produced.
 The driers use strong sulphuric acid from the stock tank to dry the bromine.
 This is supplied by one of two “labour” electrically driven pumps.
 The used acid is returned to the DAT.
 The dried bromine is either sold to customers or used in the HBr or MPBF plants to make downstream products.

-The bromine was also reacted with ethylene to produce Dibromoethane ( DBE) which was sent to Octel Elesmere port where it was used to make lead Anti Knock Compounds.
+The bromine from the BLR plant and SOT was also reacted with ethylene to produce Dibromoethane ( DBE) which was sent to Octel Elesmere port where it was used to make lead Anti Knock Compounds.

 The HBr plant is supplied with bromine from the bromine stock tanks and has a small effluent stream which goes back to the DAT.
 Bromine and Hydrogen and burnt together in the burner to produce HBr gas.
 The Hbr gas has three uses: